SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Ballyvesey Holdings Limited now operates in the United Kingdom and Ireland.
 Previous operations in France, Italy, Germany, and Poland no longer fall under the scope of this policy.

-Ballyvesey Holdings Limited remains committed to review and evaluate the supply chains to identify human trafficking risks and slavery risks and we continue to review all aspects of the supply chain function from start to finish.
-Ballyvesey Holdings Limited remains committed to ensuring there is no modern slavery or human trafficking in its supply chain or in any part of its business units with a zero tolerance for non-compliance.
+Ballyvesey Holdings Limited remains committed to review and evaluate the supply chains to identify human trafficking risks and slavery risks, and we continue to review all aspects of the supply chain function.
+Ballyvesey Holdings Limited is committed to ensuring there is no modern slavery or human trafficking in its supply chain or in any part of its business units with a zero tolerance for non-compliance.

 • Commercial vehicle and plant equipment suppliers